intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

    sudo cp /media/vmuser/CDROM/* $HOME/build
    ```
-8. Extract all the required files to prepare for software and kernel installation
+8. Extract all the required files to prepare for software and kernel installation on the VM
    ```sh
    cd $HOME/build